isomerpages/moh-vaccinegov/pages/faq.md

     				<label class="tab-label" for="question-3-4">What if I only take a single dose and miss my second dose?
     				</label>
     				<div class="tab-content">
     					<p>You must receive both doses to have the full vaccine protection.
-Protection for a single dose has not been formally studied for the  COVID-19 Vaccines, but based on vaccines for other diseases, completion of the recommended doses of the vaccine is required for long-term protection.
+Protection for a single dose has not been formally studied for the  COVID-19 Vaccines, but based on vaccines for other diseases, completion of the recommended doses of the vaccine is required for optimal protection.
 To make an appointment for your 2nd dose, please call MOH at 1800 333 9999.</p>
     				</div>
     			</div>
     			<!-- end of each question -->